-The continuous passive motion machine is used throughout the hospitalization, which is typically two days.
+The continuous passive motion machine is used throughout the hospitalization.
 You will be on the machine a minimum of four hours per day.
 Because some patients become tired of being in the machine continuously, it is satisfactory to have the nurses take you out of the machine approximately two hours every shift.
-If you do not require that, I would suggest you stay in the machine throughout the day if possible.
+If you do not require that, I would suggest you stay in the machine a maximum of 6 hours per day if possible.

 Your therapy will be tailored to the type of operation that you received.
 Regardless of the use of cemented components vs. bone in growth components, patients can be weight bearing as tolerated, which means you can put as much weight on the leg as you desire.
-While you are walking in the hospital, you will initially be using a walker but you can advance to the use of crutches if you can master the technique.
+While you are walking in the surgery center, you will initially be using a walker but you can advance to the use of crutches if you can master the technique.
 It is your personal preference whether you go home on a walker or on crutches.
-Prior to the discharge from the hospital, the physical therapy and occupational therapy departments will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
+Prior to the discharge from the surgery center, the physical therapist will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
+You will also accomplish stair climbing prior to your discharge home from Surgery Center of Pinehurst.